3S Share Trails Safety - STOP-STAND-SPEAK

 • Scoop the poop! at all staging areas and kick it off the trail.
 Other users will greatly appreciate your sensitivity to their ‘boots and wheels on the ground’ experience.

-• At trailheads or staging areas park your vehicle and secure your stock that provides a safe distance for passing traffic and people.
+• At trailheads or staging areas, park your vehicle and secure your stock to provide a safe distance for passing traffic and people.

 Summing It Up